 New Jersey’s Urban Enterprise (UEZ) Authority (enacted in 1983) is in the Department of Community Affairs.
-The UEZ Program exists to foster an economic climate that revitalizes designated urban communities and stimulates their growth by encouraging businesses to develop and create private sector jobs through public and private investment.
+The UEZ Program fosters an economic climate that revitalizes designated urban communities and stimulates their growth by encouraging businesses to develop and create private sector jobs through public and private investment.

-The UEZ Program offers participating businesses incentives that encourage business growth and stimulate local economies.
-Over 6,700 certified UEZ businesses participate and benefit from the advantages of the program.
+The UEZ Program offers participating businesses incentives to encourage business growth and stimulate local economies.
+Over 6,700 certified UEZ businesses participate and benefit from the program’s advantages.

-A number of tax and other financial incentives will be available on line through the New Jersey Business Action Center as of July 1, 2011 at www.newjerseybusiness.gov.
-Click on the UEZ link to determine if your firm is in a zone and if you qualify for the program.
-If you do, you may complete your registration, reporting and sales tax payments on line from your computer.
+A number of tax and other financial incentives will be available online through the New Jersey Business Action Center as of July 1, 2011, at www.newjerseybusiness.gov.
+Click on the UEZ link https://njdca.maps.arcgis.com/apps/InformationLookup/index.html?appid=0db472ac220a419d938e9060574d2f21 to determine if your firm is in a zone and if you qualify for the program.
+If you do, you may complete your registration, reporting, and sales tax payments online from your computer. https://www.nj.gov/dca/affiliates/uez/publications/pdf/PBSInstructions.pdf (updated)

 Benefits to UEZ firms include:

-UEZ businesses may enjoy tax exemptions on certain purchases including capital equipment acquired and investments made to build a new facility, expand, or upgrade an existing facility.
+• UEZ businesses may enjoy tax exemptions on certain purchases, including capital equipment acquired and investments made to build a new facility or expand or upgrade an existing facility

-The New Jersey Business Action Center plays a key role in helping grow, retain and attract business to the State.
+• The New Jersey Business Action Center plays a key role in helping grow, retain, and attract business to the State.
 The center serves as a “one-stop” shop for business.
-The team at the Center works to encourage entrepreneurship by supporting New Jersey’s businesses of all sizes, supporting global competitiveness of New Jersey companies, as well as to promote the State’s attractiveness as a vacation destination and business investment location nationally and internationally.
+The team at the Center works to encourage entrepreneurship by supporting New Jersey’s businesses of all sizes, supporting the global competitiveness of New Jersey companies, and promoting the State’s attractiveness as a vacation destination and business investment location nationally and internationally.

 The Urban Enterprise Zone (UEZ) Program was created to foster an economic climate to revitalize designated urban communities and stimulate their growth by encouraging businesses to develop and create private sector jobs through public and private investment.